aggekb/AoC22/README.md

 # Advent of Code 2022
 Day 1-10 in C, built using Bazel.

-To run build and run the files:
+To build and run the files:
 ```bash
 bazel run src/DayX:DXPY
 ```

-For instance, execute Day 6 Part 2 with:
+Example: Run Day 6 Part 2 with:
 ```bash
 bazel run src/Day6:D6P2
 ```